 Garrison Brothers Distillery

-Several miles off the highway in the Texas Hill Country, an area known predominantly for its wine, stands one of the most well-recognized Texas distilleries, Garrison Brothers Distillery.
+Several miles off the highway in the Hill Country, an area known predominantly for its wine, stands one of the most well-recognized Texas distilleries, Garrison Brothers Distillery.
 The first legal whiskey distillery in Texas, Garrison Brothers makes only bourbon, and they want it to be the best.

-Garrison Brothers has a strict “corn-to-cork” approach, which is outlined during the 20 distillery tours they give each week around the property.
+Garrison Brothers has a strict “corn-to-cork” approach, which is outlined during the tours they give each week around the property.
 They do everything from making the mash to bottling the bourbon.
-Their numerous awards show that the hands-on approach has definitely paid off.
+Their numerous awards show the value of the hands-on approach.

 Making the Texas bourbon starts with all-organic, food quality grain–corn from the Panhandle, wheat they grow themselves on 65 acres in the Hill Country, and barley from the Pacific Northwest.
 After distillation in Garrison Brothers’ impressive copper stills, the spirits are aged for 30-40 months in charred white American oak barrels.

-Garrison Brothers currently has six products available.
-Their annual release of their Texas Straight Bourbon Whiskey is always aged at least 4 years.
-During my visit, I had an opportunity to try the Fall 2014 Vintage.
-Smelling and tasting of a combination of caramel and spiced fruit, I didn’t need to know much about whiskey to know this was fabulous.
-The Single Barrel bourbon is also highly sought-after.
+Garrison Brothers currently has eight products available.
+Their annual release of their Texas Straight Bourbon Whiskey is always aged at least 3 years and is one of the smoothest bourbons out there.
+The Single Barrel Bourbon is also highly sought-after.